 - A small number of engaged 'fans' is worth so much more than thousands of followers or subscribers who'll never buy what you're selling.

-- If you do need a certain number of people for what you're doing and you can't get those numbers, there's always an alternative you can offer, if you get creative and stop wallowing in your own self pity.
+- If you do need a certain number of people for what you're doing and you can't get those numbers, there's always an alternative you can offer, if you're willing to get creative.
+We can all get more creative.

 Love and courage,